 Waste removal is the act of eliminating finished and unused items in a way that does not jeopardize the lives of people or contaminate the environment.

-To ensure public safety, hazardous waste is handled in a manner that is distinct from the administration of other types of waste and garbage.
+To ensure public safety, hazardous waste is handled in a manner distinct from other types of waste and garbage administration.

-If poor management of garbage (handling, transportation to a disposal site, and complete removal) provides a health risk to living organisms of any kind, including humans, plants, animals, and everything else that breathes.
+Suppose poor management of garbage (handling, transportation to a disposal site, and complete removal) provides a health risk to living organisms of any kind, including humans, plants, animals, and everything else that breathes.

-Recent news reports have indicated that any item of clothes, piece of equipment, or human trash that has been in contact with Ebola should be considered among the most dangerous waste in the entire globe.
+Recent news reports have indicated that any item of clothing, equipment, or human trash that has been in contact with Ebola should be considered among the most dangerous waste in the globe.

 Ebola is a very dangerous viral illness that claims the lives of more than half of those who contract it.
 After getting the disease, patients typically do not survive more than a few days, and in some cases, only hours.

 Although Ebola cannot be spread through the air, it can be spread by direct contact with a patient's bodily fluids or waste, as well as with objects that have come into touch with an infected person who has Ebola.